 States such as South Carolina, Tennessee, Florida, Arkansas, Virginia and Oklahoma have conducted controlled Scientific Studies on striped bass show similar results, black bass and crappie are not a primary food item of striped bass, and can actually be of benefit to the growth of other sport fish.
 The scientific studies all indicates stripers feed almost exclusively on shad and live primarily in open waters.So why all the Striped Bass controversy?

-Some of the statements about Striped Bass heard currently and through the years include:
+Some of the misleading myths about Striped Bass heard currently and through the years include: